-Sec.
-4707.2 Fuel modification.
+- Sec.
+4907.2 Fuel modification.
 A fuel modification zone shall be required around every building that is designed primarily for human habitation or use or a building designed specifically to house farm animals.
 Decks, sheds, gazebos, freestanding opensided shade covers and similar accessory structures less than 250 square feet and 30 feet or more from a dwelling, and fences more than 5 feet from a dwelling, are not considered structures for the establishment of a fuel modification zone.
-A fuel modification zone shall comply with the following:

-- (a) When a building or structure in a hazardous fire area is located 100 feet or more from the property line the person owning or occupying the building or structure shall maintain a fuel modification zone within 100 feet of the building or structure.
+A fuel modification zone shall comply with the following: - (a) When a building or structure in a hazardous fire area is located 100 feet or more from the property line, the person owning or occupying the building or structure shall maintain a fuel modification zone within 100 feet of the building or structure.
 The area within 50 feet of a building or structure shall be cleared of vegetation that is not fire resistant and re-planted with fire-resistant plants.
-In the area between 50 to 100 feet from a building all dead and dying vegetation shall be removed.
+In the area between 50 to 100 feet from a building, all dead and dying vegetation shall be removed.
 Native vegetation may remain in this area provided that the vegetation is modified so that combustible vegetation does not occupy more than 50% of the square footage of this area.
+Weeds and annual grasses shall be maintained at a height not to exceed 6 inches.
+The chips from chipping of vegetation that is done on-site may remain if the chips are dispersed so they do not exceed 6 inches in depth.
 Trees may remain in both areas provided that the horizontal distance between crowns of adjacent trees and crowns of trees and structures is not less than 10 feet.
+See Figure 4907.2.

-See Figure 4707.2. - (b) When a building or structure in a hazardous fire area is setback less than 100 feet from the property line, the person owning or occupying the building or structure shall meet the requirements in subsection (a) above, to the extent possible, in the area between the building or structure and the property line. - (c) The building official and the FAHJ may provide lists of prohibited and recommended plants. - (d) The fuel modification zone shall be located entirely on the subject property unless approved by the FAHJ.
+- (b) When a building or structure in a hazardous fire area is setback less than 100 feet from the property line, the person owning or occupying the building or structure shall meet the requirements in subsection (a) above, to the extent possible, in the area between the building or structure and the property line. - (c) The building official and the FAHJ may provide lists of prohibited and recommended plants. - (d) The fuel modification zone shall be located entirely on the subject property unless approved by the FAHJ.
 This required fuel modification zone may be reduced as allowed in subsection (b) above or increased as required by a fire protection plan. - (e) When the subject property contains an area designated to protect biological or other sensitive habitat or resource, no building or other structure requiring a fuel modification zone shall be located so as to extend the fuel modification zone into a protected area.

-FIGURE 4707.2 MEASUREMENTS OF FUEL MODIFICATION DISTANCE
+FIGURE 4907.2 MEASUREMENTS OF FUEL MODIFICATION DISTANCE